golang/website/_content/doc/modules/gomod-ref.md

 These directives are ignored in modules that depend on the current module.

-You can use the [`go mod edit`](/ref/mod#go-mod-edit) command to exclude a module, as in the followng example.
+You can use the [`go mod edit`](/ref/mod#go-mod-edit) command to exclude a module, as in the following example.

 ```
 go mod edit -exclude=example.com/theirmodule@v1.3.0